Dane DiLiegro

-Dane Robert DiLiegro (/dɪleɪgroʊ/ di-LEH-grow; born August 6, 1988) is an American actor and former basketball player.
+Dane Robert DiLiegro (/dɪleɪgroʊ/ di-LEH-grow; born August 6, 1988) is an American actor and former professional basketball player.
 DiLiegro played professional basketball for eight seasons for teams in Italy and Israel.
-DiLiegro has appeared in productions such as Only Murders in the Building, Running Point, American Horror Stories, and starred as the Predator in the film Prey, which currently holds the record for biggest film or TV series premiere in Hulu history.
+DiLiegro has appeared in productions such as Only Murders in the Building, Running Point, and American Horror Stories, and starred as the Predator in the film Prey.

 Early life and education

 DiLiegro was born in Lexington, Massachusetts, on August 6, 1988, to Cheryl DiLiegro (née Moll), an artist and calligrapher, and Frank DiLiegro, an early employee at Nike.
 He attended Lexington High School, where he played football and basketball, and later Worcester Academy.
 DiLigero has admitted that he neither cared for nor was ever great at sports at a young age.
 He got serious about basketball only at age 15 and did not make the varsity of his high school team until his junior year.